6-month support to become more confident, knowledgeable and prepared for UK clinical life and its challenges.

 Here’s what’s included:

-Clinical practice lectures
+Clinical practice online course

 P.S. – You may meet Tony the plush pony on some of the roleplay sessions and demonstrations.